oj-tooth/lt_toolbox/README.md

 <!-- Contact -->
 ## Contact

-The LT Toolbox is developed and maintained by Ollie Tooth at the University of Oxford, UK.
-If you would like to get in contact about this project, please email oliver.tooth@seh.ox.ac.uk.
+The LT Toolbox is developed and maintained by Ollie Tooth whilst at the University of Oxford, UK.
+I have since moved to the National Oceangraphy Centre, UK, so if you would like to get in contact about this project, please email: **oliver.tooth@noc.ac.uk**.

 <!-- Acknowledgements -->
 ## Acknowledgements